rchampourlier/calsync/README.md

 ## How to make changes

 - You may want to do TDD, there are already some tests you may complete or change to fit your needs.
-Run them with `npm run test`.
+Run them with `yarn test`.
 - If you want to change the **sync** algorithm, it happens in `src/sync.ts`.

 ## Contribution